johnvuko/jt-rails-toolbox/README.md

 - configured for `ActiveJob`
 - configured to send notification error with Exception Notification
-- redis url is by default `"redis://localhost:6379/#{name of your}"`
+- redis url is by default `"redis://localhost:6379/#{name of your application}"`

 #### Warning

-Don't forget to install redis server and to launch sidekiq with
+Don't forget to install redis server and to launch sidekiq with:

 `bundle exec sidekiq -q default -q mailers`